fivetanley/ember-cli-migrator/README.md

 To convert an Ember App Kit-like project and put it back in the same parent directory, you can use the following

-`ember-cli-migrator -g App -t . -s . -d appkit`
+`ember-cli-migrator -g App -t . -s . -a appkit`

 # Testing